wp-plugins/smsify/readme.txt

 10. Details of all active scheduled tasks.
 You can delete them from here if you need to.

 == Changelog ==
+= 3.0.6 =
+* Add Birthday metadata to allow Birthday SMS to be sent
+* Performance improvements

 = 3.0.5 =
 * Remove unnecessary unminified JS.